HKXie/Monte_Carlo_Heisenberg_model/README.md

 which is easy to calculate.
 How do we choose the right sigma? we can simply set it to a random constant, while acceptance rate for the Markov chain sampling is difficult to contral.
 It will be too low or high, which are unfavorable for effective sampling.
-To solve this problem, we can use a adaptive algorithm for the Gaussian move for the proposal distribution transition in spin system [1]
+To solve this problem, we can use a adaptive algorithm for the Gaussian move for the proposal distribution transition in spin system [1].
+A golden rule when using the Metropolis algorithm states that an acceptance rate of 50% is ideal to efficiently sample the phase space of the system

  [1].
 J. Phys.: Condens.
 Matter 31 (2019) 095802 (10pp)